"Roy Johnstone has the heart of a poet, the spirit of an adventurer and plays like the Devil." Atlantic Gig Magazine

 "One of the Island's most accomplished fiddlers " Doug Gallant, the Guardian

-Roy hosts an acoustic session with five invited players every Sunday afternoon at the Old Triangle Alehouse in Charlottetown.
+Roy hosts an acoustic session every Sunday afternoon at the Old Triangle Alehouse in Charlottetown.
 Fine food and great crac. see calendar.
 Roy was recently commissioned by cellist Julia MacLaine to compose a piece in the style of Bach's Prelude # 6 .
-This composition along with others was featured in a recent concert at “under the spire” on August 28 th, 2022.
+This composition, No 6 Post Bach , along with others was featured in a recent concert at “under the spire” on August 28 th, 2022.
 Julia’s recording was chosen as one of CBC’s top 20 recordings for 2021.

 On his last tour Roy spent three weeks touring Bretagne , France where he was researching Bretagne music and dance.
 This trip combined with two trips each to Ireland, Scotland and Cuba have been part of his ongoing exploration of the music of the Celtic diaspora.
 He was one of the featured instuctors and perfomers at Fiddlehell and he hosts a regular Irish session every Sunday at the Old Triangle Alehouse in Charlottetown.